gohugoio/hugo/docs/content/content/multilingual.md

 weight: 68
 toc: true
 ---
 Hugo supports multiple languages side-by-side (added in `Hugo 0.17`).
-Define the available languages in a `Languages` section in your top-level `config.yaml` (or equivalent).
+Define the available languages in a `Languages` section in your top-level `config.toml` (or equivalent).

 Example: